mSvcBench/muBench/Docs/Example.md

                      "zero_appeal": 10
                     }
 ```
-* Then run the python file `RunServiceMeshGen.py`
+* Then, you can run the python file `RunServiceMeshGen.py`:
 ```shell
 python RunServiceMeshGen.py
 ```
-* When the pyhton programm ask for savig the `servicemesh.json` file type `y`,
-now we have to copy this file in the NFS shared folder.
+* To save the file `servicemesh.json` just generated, type `y` when the python script asks you for it.
+Now, copy the file to the NFS shared folder path, previously defined:
 ```shell
 cp servicemesh.json $NFS_SHARED_FOLDER/
 ```